Last updated August 12, 2020

 - St. Mary’s has made ACT or SAT testing requirements optional for incoming freshmen.

-- St. Mary’s University has temporarily made the GRE and GMAT graduate school entry exams optional for most graduate programs.
+- St. Mary’s has temporarily made the GRE and GMAT graduate school entry exams optional for most graduate programs.

 Frequently Asked Questions